omarkmu/krdict.py/docs/examples.md

 response = krdict.search(
     query='나무',
     # if you're using type checking,
-    # setting the search_type parameter in a keyword
+    # setting the search_type parameter in a call with
-    # arguments call will define the search result.
+    # keyword arguments will define the type of the search result.
     # when calling with an unpacked dictionary (**{...}),
     # the more specific type cannot be inferred.
-    search_type='definition',
+    search_type=krdict.SearchType.DEFINITION,
-    translation_language='english',
+    translation_language=krdict.TranslationLanguage.ENGLISH,
     raise_api_errors=True
 )